-Press a number key to select a new program and then press the MODE key to return to RUN mode or the START key to continue with the PROGRAM mode.
-There are seven programs available, numbered 0-6.
+Press a number key to select a new program and then press the MODE key to return to RUN mode or the START key to continue with PROGRAM mode.
+There are four available programs, numbered 0 through 3.

-4.17 CLEARING A PROGRAM
+5.17 CLEARING A PROGRAM

-To initialize or clear a stored program (not including Parameters), go to PROGRAM mode (press the MODE button if displays are not blinking) and press and hold the CLR button for three seconds.
+To initialize or clear a stored program (not including parameters), go to PROGRAM mode (press the MODE button if displays are not blinking) and press and hold the CLR button for three seconds.
 The displays will cycle through all 99 steps and set all but the first to G99.
 The first step is set to G91, step size of 0, maximum feed rate, and a loop count of 1.

-4,18 OPERATING HINTS
+5.18 OPERATING HINTS

-- 1. You can select another display while in the RUN mode by pushing the DISPLAY SCAN button.
-This way you could view the particular feed rate for a step or view the remaining loop counts left. - 2.
-You can start your program on any step by using the UP/DOWN scan keys. - 3.
-Make sure your CNC has the same number of M functions programmed as you have steps in the HAAS control. - 4.
-DO NOT program two M functions one directly after another in your CNC control to index the HAAS control, as this may cause a timing hang-up in your CNC.
-Use a dwell of 1/4 second between them. - 5.
-If all else fails, read the manual again.
+- A. You can select another display while in the RUN mode by pushing the DISPLAY SCAN button.
+This way you could view the particular feed rate for a step or view the remaining loop counts left. - B. You can start your program on any step by using the UP/DOWN scan keys. - C. Make sure your CNC has the same number of M functions programmed as you have steps in the HAAS control. - D. Do not program two M functions one directly after another in your CNC control to index the HAAS control.
+This may cause a timing hang up in your CNC.
+Use a dwell of 1/4 second between them. - E. If all else fails, read the manual again.

-4.19 SIMULTANEOUS ROTATION AND MILLING
+5.19 SIMULTANEOUS ROTATION AND MILLING

 G94 can be used to perform simultaneous milling.
 The CNC relay is pulsed at the beginning of the step so that your NC machine will proceed to the next block.
 The controller then executes the following L steps automatically without waiting for start commands.
-Normally the L count on the G94 is set to 1 and that step is followed by a step that is to be run simultaneously with an NC mill.
+Normally the L count on the G94 is set to 1 and that step is followed by a step which is to be run simultaneous with a NC mill.